Đề ôn thi Đề thi vào lớp 10 Hải Phòng môn Tiếng Anh - Mã đề HPG-17

 Question 20

-- A picnic is a good idea for anyone.
+- Cooking is usually a good idea.

 Choose the sentence that is best made from the given cues in each of the following questions.